Reece Mastin: 2012–2017: Beautiful Nightmare, Rebel and the Reason and Change Colours

-2018: Name change, Suitcase of Stories
+2018: Name change and Suitcase of Stories

 In February 2018, Mastin announced the release of new material under the single name, Mastin.

 Mastin explained the name change was "To change people's idea of what the record really is and who I am as an artist.
 And [to] draw a firm line in the sand."
 The single "Not the Man for You" was released on 2 March 2018 with the EP Suitcase of Stories on 6 April 2018.

-2020–present: The River, On The Run
+2020–present: "The River" and "On the Run"

-On 20 March 2020, Mastin released the single "The River", returning to his full name Reece Mastin with this released.
+On 20 March 2020, Mastin released the single "The River", returning to his full name Reece Mastin.
 In August 2022, Mastin embarked on an Australian tour to celebrate the 10-year anniversary of winning The X Factor in 2011.
-Mastin said of the tour "It dawned on us before COVID happened that we wanted to do an anniversary tour, the show is about reminiscing on the things we have been able to achieve for the past 10 years, it has songs from all the records and all the hits".
+Mastin said of the tour: "It dawned on us before COVID happened that we wanted to do an anniversary tour[;] the show is about reminiscing on the things we have been able to achieve for the past 10 years, it has songs from all the records and all the hits."
 He also released the single "On the Run" on 31 October 2022.